practicalli/clojure/designing-data-structures/with-maps-of-maps.md

 The details of each event (the value to go with the event name key) is itself a map as there are several pieces of data associated with each event name.
 So we have a map where each value is itself a map.

-Call the data structre and see what it evaluates too, it should not be a surprise
+Call the data structure and see what it evaluates too, it should not be a surprise

 ```clojure
 dev-event-details